nabilbo/keeper2/README.md

-This sample demonstrates how to store Office 365 Outlook file attachments on a custom Web API Storage.
+This sample demonstrates how to store Office 365 Outlook file attachments on a custom Web API Storage.*
+This sample contains two sources codes :
+* an Office 365 Outlook App compatible with Office 2013 Client and Office Web App.
+* an ASP.NET Web API backend used to store Outlook attachment files.
+The API Backend is fake API, only for demo.

 ## Prerequisite